Intermezzo: Breaking away, redefining freedom

 A recurring thread is the belief that learners of all ages are capable of steering their own growth when given the trust and conditions to do so.
 For some, this trust is built into the structures they work within, such as democratic or self-directed schools.
 For others, it is a deliberate personal practice in more traditional settings, requiring conscious restraint from over-directing the process.

 Contributors acknowledge that letting go of control is rarely easy.
 It demands that adults accept choices that may not align with their own plans or aesthetics, and that they resist intervening simply to speed up progress or tidy the process.
-Trust in this sense is built from an active stance that involves careful listening, honest dialogue, and a willingness to share responsibility.
+Trust in this sense is not passive; it is an active stance that involves careful listening, honest dialogue, and a willingness to share responsibility.

 Several also point out that trust works both ways.
 For learners to embrace autonomy, they must be able to trust that the adults around them will support rather than punish experimentation, and that mistakes will be treated as part of the process rather than as failures to be avoided.
 Learners respond to that trust with greater ownership of their learning, a willingness to take risks, and deeper engagement in the process.